aflin/rampart/docs/source/rampart-crypto.rst

 BigInt
 ------

-The rampart-crypto module includes functions which handle arbitrarly long integers using openssl's ``BIGNUM`` library.
+The rampart-crypto module includes functions which handle arbitrarily long integers using openssl's ``BIGNUM`` library.
 It is designed to be compatible with the `JSBI <https://github.com/GoogleChromeLabs/jsbi>`_ library and includes the same published functions.
 See `JSBI Node Module <https://www.npmjs.com/package/jsbi>`_